popnet-io/popnet_mln/README.md

-# MLN
+# mlnlib

-Library for working with large multilayer networks.
+Memory-efficient Python library for working with large multilayer networks on computer with limited number of cores.

 Authors:
 * Eszter Bokányi